heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 > “His jargon conceals, from him, but not from us, the deep, empty hole in his mind.
 He uses technological language as a substitute for technique.”
 ― Richard Mitchell, Less Than Words Can Say

 In JavaScript there are three components of the language that especially lend themselves to the creation of jargon.
 They are **coercion**, **logical operators**, and **bitwise manipulations** (sometimes known as bit twiddling.)
-Now that we have a basis for recognizing programmatic jargon we will spend the rest of the chapter exploring and understanding specific examples of how it occurs in JavaScript.
+Now that we have a basis for recognizing programmatic jargon we will spend the rest of the post exploring and understanding specific examples of how it occurs in JavaScript.

 ----
 Jargon is often used in a pejorative way to describe the use of technical terminology to make a speaker seem intelligent or expert.
 However, jargon used correctly can be a succinct pointer to a concept that an experienced listener need not have explained.
-In this chapter jargon simply means highly contextual code that is often impenetrable to the uninitiated, but not necessarily a bad approach.
+In this post jargon simply means highly contextual code that is often impenetrable to the uninitiated, but not necessarily a bad approach.

 ## Coercion